EU banks most in need of capital under new rules

-LONDON Europe's top banks need to find more capital than rivals elsewhere in order to meet tougher rules coming into force in January, the continent's bank regulator said on Thursday.
+LONDON Europe's top banks need to find more capital than rivals elsewhere in order to meet tougher rules coming into force in January, the continent's bank regulator estimated on Thursday.

-The assessment came just hours after Britain's banks were urged by the Bank of England to take advantage of any lull in the euro zone's financial turmoil to tap markets for fresh cash to bolster their defences.

-With UK banks regarded as relatively well capitalised compared with euro zone rivals, the central bank's warning will increase pressure on others to do more to prepare for hard times, such as curbing pay for staff or dividends for investors.
+New global rules mean banks have to hold more capital in reserve to cover loans that could turn bad.

-The European Banking Authority (EBA) said on Thursday if the rules, known as Basel III, had been in force at the end of December, the biggest 44 EU banks would have needed 157 billion pounds to hold core capital of 7 percent of assets, the target level for banks to meet.
+The European Banking Authority said if the rules, known as Basel III, had been in force at the end of December, the biggest 44 EU banks would have needed 199 billion euros to hold core capital of 7 percent of assets, the target level for banks to meet.

 That estimate was 32 billion euros lower than a similar assessment six months earlier, but still showed Europe's banks represented 53 percent of a global shortfall estimate released last week, so they may need to work harder than U.S. or Asian banks to bolster balance sheets.